 - When power has been restored, wait 30 minutes, then begin turning home appliances and lighting on in 10-minute intervals.
 This keeps circuits from overloading and helps to more quickly and safely restore everyone’s power.

 Severe weather such as high winds and heavy snow can weigh down power lines and cause them to come down.
 Know what to do to stay safe if you encounter a downed power line.

-Occasionally, rotational outages—planned emergency outages—are necessary when there’s a power supply shortage or when equipment fails.
+It’s rare, but rotational outages—planned emergency outages—are sometimes necessary when there’s a power supply shortage or when equipment fails.
 Rotational outages generally last about two hours, depending on circumstances.